 Wilderness Medicine is important!

-Disclaimer: I am not an instructor for wilderness medicine courses, I have just taken a great deal of them and find them incredibly valuable.
-This purpose of this post is not to be a substitute for training, but to show what you would learn and the value in getting training.
+Disclaimer: I am not an instructor for wilderness medicine courses.
+I have taken a great deal of them and find them incredibly valuable.
+This post is not a substitute for training, but intended to demonstrate the value in getting wilderness medicine training.